BereczkiNorbertCristian/PDP---Image-Filtering/README.md

-# PDP---Image-Filtering
+# Parallel Image Filtering
-Project for PDP
+Used: CUDA and MPI